aleperno/educacionIt/README.md

 Free to use and distribute.

-© Alejandro Pernin | aleperno.com.ar | blog.aleperno.com.ar
+© Alejandra Pernin | aleperno.com.ar | blog.aleperno.com.ar